Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

   FROM [dbo].[PatientData]
 ```

-This displays the first 100 rows from the table.
-Note that the first,
+Will displays the first 100 rows from the table.
+You can observe that the first,
-middle, and last names of each patient are encrypted at rest in the
+middle, and last names of each patient are now encrypted at rest in the
 database.

 ## Patient admission (Care Line Manager role)